kelayamatoz/Digital-Systems-Design-Lab/lab4.md

         exit(4);
     }
 ```

 After memory-mapping the two devices, one would have obtained two pointers.
-One pointer would point to the device memory of the camera, and the other would point to the device memory of the frame buffer.
+One pointer points to the device memory of the camera, and the other points to the device memory of the frame buffer.
 In order to transmit a frame of data from the camera to the frame buffer, one would need to call a memcpy.
 However, since the camera and the framebuffer are using different color formats, we would need to implement a color-space translation function called ```yuyv_to_rgb32```.
 Your task in this section would be to implement the translation function.
 Let's take a look at the ```yuyv_to_rgb32``` function:

 ```c
 static void yuyv_to_rgb32 (int width, int height, char *src, long *dst)